Lella Vignelli: Work and career

-Legacy
+Recognition and legacy

-Lella and Massimo Vignelli were described as "iconic, impossibly exotic characters" in New York.
+Lella and Massimo Vignelli were described as "iconic, impossibly exotic characters" in New York Magazine.
 In 1982, they were both awarded the AIGA Gold Medal for their achievements and contributions to design.
 The AIGA described their design output together as "prodigious in quantity, far-ranging in media and scope and consistent in excellence."

-Even though their accomplishments belong to both Lella and Massimo, Lella's critical eye guided the rational and geometric language one can find in their work.
+Collections holding examples of Vignelli's work include those of the Museum of Modern Art (MoMA) in New York, the Pompidou Centre in Paris, and the Victoria and Albert Museum (V&A) in London.

 Lella Vignelli died in her home in Manhattan on December 22, 2016, at age 82 from dementia.